payamyek/adventofcode2022/solutions/day1/partA/README.md

 This problem basically requires you to choose a suitable data structure like an array or dictionary, in this case, that is able to track the total calories that each elf is carrying with them.

-One thing that we need to be cautious of is that we know we are done counting calories for an elf once we reach a newline an empty space `''` character, which is just a newline in the file.
+One thing that we need to be cautious of is that we know we are done counting calories for an elf once we reach an empty space `''` character, which is just a newline in the file.

 ## Answer